-be especially sensitive to potential conflict of interest issues regarding individuals who are selected for a leadership role with oversight or responsibility to review the science for a particular area or topic.
+ILCOR should be especially sensitive to potential conflict of interest issues regarding individuals who are selected for a leadership role with oversight or responsibility to review the science for a particular area or topic.
 These situations must be reviewed on a case-by-case basis, as noted in the procedures.
 The Association may decide that the risk to the integrity of the process from the individual’s relationship is not significant and that the individual still represents the best choice, taking into account the risks and benefits.
 If an individual already playing a leadership role develops or is discovered to have a sufficiently significant conflict that it poses a significant risk to the integrity or credibility of the process, then another qualified person without such potential conflict should replace the individual.
 Such a substitution shall not imply any impropriety on any person’s part, but rather indicate a preventive step to avoid any perceived or real conflict from endangering the integrity of the process.
 A position of leadership can include the Chairperson or Vice-Chairperson of any committee, subcommittee, Task Force, working group, ad hoc group assigned to work on an issue, evidence panel or evidence collection process.
 The fact that such perceived conflicts are usually without any improper intent does not protect the individual, the Association, or its work from the potential consequences of inadequate management of such a situation.

 In addition to financial relationships, other bases of potential conflicts of interest must be considered, such as in-kind support, intellectual collaboration or intellectual investment in one’s own ideas, or a long-term research agenda in which an investigator has invested substantial time.
 Although these situations will be considered on an ad hoc basis, financial relationships are more likely to adversely affect the credibility of the Association and the integrity of its process and products.